sodadata/docs/soda-cl/anomaly-detection.md

 holidays_mode = None
 ```

 `coverage` is less sensitive to anomalies than `MAPE`.
-If you have set the profile value to `coverage` and find that the model is underfitting, meaning it seems to miss some anomalies, try changing the value to `MAPE`.
-Conversely, if you set the value to `MAPE` and find that the model is overfitting, meaning it mistakenly identifies normal measurements as anomalies, try changing the value to `coverage`.
+If you have set the profile value to `coverage` and find that the model seems to miss some anomalies, try changing the value to `MAPE`.
+Conversely, if you set the value to `MAPE` and find that the model is mistakenly identifying normal measurements as anomalies, try changing the value to `coverage`.
 See [Best practices for model configuration](#best-practices-for-model-configurations) for further guidance.

 ### Customize hyperparameters